-&lt;sup>5 Indeed, as put forward in the BCBS 2010 Guidance on the CCyB: "In using the credit/GDP guide it is important to consider whether the behaviour of the GDP denominator reflects the build-up of system-wide risks.
+&lt;sup>4 As indicated in the BCBS Guidance on the CCyB: "In using the credit/GDP guide it is important to consider whether the behaviour of the GDP denominator reflects the build-up of system-wide risks.
 For example, it may not be appropriate to adhere to the guide if it had risen purely due to (an) (...) outright decline in GDP."
 BCBS Guidance for national authorities operating the countercyclical capital buffer, December 2010.